OngMinXian/NUSPlanner/README.md

 ## <a name = "ms-3"></a> Progress in Milestone 3 :triangular_flag_on_post: :three:

 ### Summary of tasks completed :white_check_mark:
-- Please refer to the tasks listed under the **Timeline and Executables** section above for more details on the tasks completed
+- Please refer to the tasks listed under the <a href = "timeline-executables">Timeline and Executables</a> section above for more details on the tasks completed
-- All the deliverables required for Milestone 3 are completed, along with the necessary error checks
+- All the <a href = "ms3-deliver">deliverables required for Milestone 3</a> are completed, along with the necessary error checks

 |  Task Name | Details | Link (if applicable) |
 | ------------- | ------------- | ------------- |